-Please read the information on this page carefully to find out if you are eligible to participate on the New Frontiers programme.
+Please read the information below carefully to find out if you are eligible to participate on the New Frontiers programme.
 Remember that places are awarded on a competitive basis – application alone will not guarantee you a place on the programme.

 General eligibility rules

-The New Frontiers programme is for early-stage entrepreneurs with little or no experience in starting or building a business who are over the age of 18.
+The New Frontiers programme is for early-stage founder with little or no experience in starting or building a business who are over the age of 18.

 You must be based, and intend to run your business, in Ireland.
 In addition, applicants must be eligible to live AND work in Ireland.
 If your current visa status does not allow you to run a business in Ireland, you must regularise your visa situation before being accepted on to the programme.
 Please refer to current guidelines from the Department of Justice with regard to the status of non-EEA nationals wishing to set up a business in Ireland.